WildCodeSchool/create-js-monorepo/README.md

 - Express server will be accessible at the address set in the .env of the frontend
 - React frontend will be accessible at the address set in the .env of the backend

-👉 To try NoteHub, you can create your 👈
+👉 To try NoteHub, you can create an account and log in 👈

 ### Windows users